jeffskinnerbox/blog/content/ideas/setting-up-guacamole.md

 #### Step 0: Remove VNC From Your System - DONE
 During my installation of VNC,
-I ran into problems, particularly with TigerVNC, and to do some remove & install operations.
+I ran into problems, particularly with TigerVNC, and I had  to do some remove & re-install operations.
 If you run into similar challenges do the following.

 To remove the VNC packages and other installation steps: